-Marriage and family therapists work with individuals, couples and families, evaluating family roles and development to understand how clients' families affect their mental health, and treat the clients' relationships, not just the clients themselves.
-Therapists assist with issues including low self-esteem, stress, addiction and substance abuse.
+Marriage and family therapists work with individuals, couples and families, evaluating family roles and development to understand how clients' families affect their mental health.
+Marriage and family therapists treat the clients' relationships, not just the clients themselves and assist with issues including low self-esteem, stress, addiction and substance abuse.

 Once you've met the education, licensure and experience requirements to become a mental health or marriage and family counselor, it's time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have committed to recruit, hire, promote and retain military spouses in portable careers.
-Search the MSEP Job Search to find job listings with MSEP companies and organizations such as BAYADA Home Health Care and Cedars-Sinai Health System.
+Search the MSEP Job Search to find job listings with MSEP companies and organizations, which may include the following.

 Professional organizations and networking

 You may wish to consider joining a professional organization in your career field to gain a better understanding of current industry trends in counseling.
 Professional organizations are great ways to continue your education through workshops and conferences, which will add to your transferable skill set as you move.